kristopherjohnson/cxxforth/cxxforth.cpp.md

         ": +!   dup >r @ + r> ! ;",

+`NEGATE` and `INVERT` can be implemented in terms of other primitives.

+        ": negate   0 swap - ;",
+        ": invert   true xor ;",

 `, ( x -- )` places a cell value in dataspace.